 - A student who has domiciled in the county, who has qualified or would otherwise be qualified under the provisions of this policy, and who is away from that county for a period of less than one (1) calendar year and has not established legal residence elsewhere provided a twelve (12) month period of continuous residence has been established immediately prior to departure.

-- Student whose parent, parents or court-appointed guardians are domiciled in the county for at least twelve (12) months continuously prior to the opening day of the term for which the student matriculates and provide more than fifty percent (50 percent) of the student’s support.
+- A student whose parent, parents, or court-appointed guardians are domiciled in the county for at least twelve (12) months continuously prior to the opening day of the term for which the student matriculates and provides more than fifty percent (50 percent) of the student’s support.

-- Student whose spouse is classified, or is eligible for classification, as a resident of the county for tuition purposes.
+- A student whose spouse is classified, or is eligible for classification, as a resident of the county for tuition purposes.